nextgenhealthcare/connect/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+Is this consistently reproducible?

 **To Reproduce**
+Setup steps (if required).
+Example:
+1. Setup table in database with this schema
+2. Add rows '...'

 Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'